 State and local laws define crimes and specify punishment.
 The maximum sentence for an infraction is a fine; for a misdemeanor it is up to one year in a county jail; and for a felony it is time in a state prison or, for some murders, death.
 Some counties offer "diversion" programs that allow a judge to order a defendant to get medical treatment or counseling or to do community service work.
 The diversion program may take the place of a fine or jail sentence in certain types of misdemeanor and felony cases.

 Proposition 47, also known as the Safe Neighborhoods and Schools Act went into effect on November 5, 2014.
 This Act reduces most drug possession offenses and thefts of property valued under $950.00 from felonies to misdemeanors.
 Persons convicted of theses offenses as a felony may petition/apply to the Court for resentencing as a misdemeanor.
-Please see the attached instructions and forms.
+Please see the attached forms.

 - DUI - Driving Under the Influence